6v6-Adjustments/6v6-adjustments/CONTRIBUTING.md

 For instructions on how to use OverPy, see [here](https://github.com/Zezombye/overpy/wiki)

-1. Compile main.opy using the compiling instructions at [OverPy Wiki](https://github.com/Zezombye/overpy/wiki/General-usage#Compiling)
+1. Compile dev_main.opy using the compiling instructions at [OverPy Wiki](https://github.com/Zezombye/overpy/wiki/General-usage#Compiling)
 2. Open a custom game in Overwatch
 3. Paste the compiled gamemode code